 The children's minister said it would help schools tackle inequality.

-Labour has accused the government of taking away support from low income families by cutting child benefit and freezing tax credits.'Gulf in achievement'
+Labour has accused the government of taking away support from low income families by cutting child benefit and freezing tax credits.

 The pupil premium was a key plank of the Liberal Democrats' last general election manifesto, and was adopted by the Conservatives when they entered coalition.